couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 Any incremental backup can be either of the following types:

-**A differential incremental backup**, which backs up all mutation changed after the most recent incremental backup at level N or N-1.
+**A differential incremental backup**, which contains all mutations changed after the most recent incremental backup at level N or N-1.

-**A cumulative incremental backup**, which backs up all mutation changed after the most recent incremental backup at level N - 1
+**A cumulative incremental backup**, which contains all mutations changed after the most recent incremental backup at level N - 1

 By default, incremental backup will be differential.
 However, cumulative backups are preferable to differential backups when recovery time is more important than disk space, because fewer incremental backups need to be applied during recovery.